ShrirakshaSNataraj/learning-library/webcenter-library/wcc-records/set-legal-hold-on records/set-legal-hold-on-records.md

    ![Select the freeze to be applied on the Record](./images/apply-freeze.png "Apply Freeze Window")

-6. You can now see the pause symbol next to the Title of the Record item that shows that the record is freezed or is on a legal hold .
+6. You can now see the pause symbol next to the Title of the Record item that shows that the record is freezed or is on a legal hold.
 This particular record will not go through any disposition processing until the freeze is revoked.
 In the content information page,delete option is removed for the content item that is frozen.

   ![Freeze applied on the Record under Software Agreement Record Folder](./images/freeze-applied.png "Freeze Applied")